 Further evidence for our model is that all terms in Eq.~\eqref{EstimateT} are required for agreement between model and benchmarks.
 Without the first term from local memory traffic the model would predict $T=0$ for $N_p=1$ since $\chi[1]=0$ (no communication for a single process).
 This is of course not correct.
 Without the explicit dependence of the communication metric $\chi$ on $N_p$ in the second term the model would predict perfect scaling $T \propto 1/N_p$.
 This is not correct as shown by the dashed lines in Fig.~\ref{fig:bench}.
 In particular we cannot replace $\chi[N_p]$ with a constant.

 The behavior of the communication metrics in Table~\ref{tab:commcomp} and of the benchmark data in Fig.~\ref{fig:bench} is not specific to the \texttt{Exciton} or \texttt{Hubbard} matrices but of general nature.
-Appendix~\ref{app:scamac} lists communication metrics and benchmark results for various other matrices from \scamac{}.
+Appendix~\ref{app:scamac} lists communication metrics and benchmark results for several other matrices from \scamac{}.
 In all cases, our theoretical model agrees very well with the benchmark data.
-The appendix also shows that matrices with significant communication overhead in SpMV, reflected by large values of $\chi$, are not uncommon.
+We also include results for matrices from the SuiteSparse (former: Florida) matrix collection~\cite{SuiteSparse,Florida}, which are rather different from the typical (quantum) physics matrices of main interest for the present study, but still comply with our model.
+In short, the appendix shows that matrices with significant communication overhead in SpMV, reflected by large values of the communication metrics, are not uncommon.